mgs/ofxMLTK/README.md

 License
 -------
 See LICENSE files included in the libs directory.
-This addon cannot currently be used in commercial project due to the Essentia library.
+This addon cannot currently be used in commercial projects due to the Essentia library.
 Consult with UPF MTG for information about commercially licensing Essentia.
 For non-commercial projects, Essentia's GNU Affero GPLv3 License has information on how to attribute usage.
+Additional libraries with more permissive licenses will be integrated soon, Essentia is great for experimentation in the meantime.

 Installation
 ------------